Home Workout Plan for Indians 2026: No Gym, Real Results (Beginner to Advanced)

 2–3 weeks: Improved energy, better sleep, reduced soreness 4–6 weeks: Noticeable strength gains, clothes fitting slightly better 8–12 weeks: Visible body composition changes (with proper diet)

 Results require diet alongside training.
-Working out without addressing nutrition delivers 30–40% of potential results.
+Working out without addressing nutrition delivers roughly 30–40% of your potential results.
+The two work together — not separately.

 Can I lose weight with just home workouts and no diet changes?